 All of this never would have happened without the pandemic.
 We were all simply too busy.
 Until we weren’t.

 Events in recent months have shined an even brighter light on issues that have been suppressed for far too long: inequalities in health outcomes, racial injustice, climate change, and the illegal wildlife trade to name a few.
 If you’ve still never heard of a pangolin, please check them out — they’re amazing!

 It’s now more obvious than ever that we are all dependent upon each other.
 Our planet, our communities, our public health — they are all so fragile, and everyone has a part to play.
 That goes for individuals and businesses alike.
 We all must commit to a higher purpose than simply “making a profit” at any cost.

-I’m excited to grow my small business and play my part: 100% of my office space is powered by solar energy, and I commit to donating 3% of my company’s revenue to nonprofit organizations such as:
+I’m excited to grow my small business and play my part: 100% of my office space is powered by solar energy, and I commit to donating a portion of revenue to nonprofit organizations such as:

 I look forward to collaborating with businesses on their digital strategies, and I hope to do so in a way that helps us all give back to causes we care about.